 As for Stephane Gsell, he concludes the following ‘…anthropological analyses of the skeletons found in Carthage prove that there is no racial or ethnic unity… the Semitic type (White Berber) characterized by a round face, a thin aquiline nose has not been found in Carthage.
 On the other hand, the dolichocephalic type with a short face, a body more stretched out that the legs is a common feature to the skeletons found in Lebanon and in Tyra (match with the Phoenicians who also were Negroid)… the majority of the Carthaginian population was Negroid…’

 Conclusion: Carthage is a Black civilization, of African culture and spirituality, even though the Phoenician language was a Semitic language, because of the contact with Whites from Asia.
-We do not understand why Berbers claim that civilization, whereas they don’t know very much – even without knowing their on race – about the Carthaginians being Phoenicians.
+We do not understand why Berbers claim that civilization, yet they know – even without knowing their race – that Carthaginians were Phoenicians.
 Let’s be clear, this flourishing harbor, this army that almost defeated the Roman Empire, this republic which have been until Spain – partially explaining the mixed skin color of the Spanish – belongs to all humanity, but it is the property of Blacks.

 PS : We have also demonstrated in this second article that Hannibal was black.

 By : Lisapo ya Kama © (All rights reserved.
 Any copying or translation of the text of this article is strictly forbbiden without the written approval of Lisapo ya Kama)